yoimerdr/py2ren/docs/source/quickstart.rst

 .. note::
     * py2ren does not remove type annotations, so if you want better compatibility with renpy projects, you should remove them.
-    * if the  **out** parameter is specified, by default the parent path of the file, or the folder path itself, will be used.
+    * if the **out** parameter is not specified, by default the parent path of the file, or the folder path itself, will be used.

 Module usage